 What is considered Theft in Wisconsin?

 In Wisconsin there are many different acts that can lead to criminal theft charges.
-Different types of theft involve different circumstances and those various circumstances will determine whether it is charged as a misdemeanor or a felony.
+Different types of theft involve different circumstances.
+It is those circumstances that often determine whether it you are charged with a misdemeanor or a felony.
 Theft in Wisconsin is committed by one who:

 - Intentionally takes and carries away, uses, transfers, conceals, or retains possession of movable property of another without the other's consent and with intent to deprive the owner permanently of possession of such property.